The Anointed Son

 • (Isaiah 42:1) - “Behold, My servant whom I uphold; my chosen one in whom my soul delights.
 I have put my Spirit upon him; he will bring justice to the nations.”

-Both prophecies were Messianic.
-By combining them, Mark clarifies Christ’s identity and mission.
+By combining these prophecies, the Gospel of Mark reveals Christ’s identity and mission.
 He is God’s “Son” and the ‘Suffering Servant of Yahweh’ described in the Book of Isaiah.
-Unjust suffering would characterize his ministry and sonship.
+Unjust suffering will characterize his ministry and sonship.

-The descent of the Spirit meant he was anointed and equipped to proclaim the Kingdom of God.
+The descent of the Spirit meant that the Nazarene was anointed and equipped to proclaim the Kingdom of God.
 The heavenly voice confirmed God’s approval of his mission and person, not just because of who he was, but also because of his submission to John’s baptism in obedience to his Father and Scripture:

 • Then came Jesus from Galilee to the Jordan to be baptized of John.
 But John would have prevented him, saying, I need to be baptized of you, and you come to me?
 But Jesus answering said unto him, Allow it, for thus it becomes us to fulfill all righteousness” – (Matthew 3:14-15).